 While all bowling alleys may appear similar, when you start checking "under the hood," you'll discover a wide degree of durability, functionality, and overall quality among different manufacturers and installers.
-Fusion Bowling hand-picks components that are most appropriate for resort amenities and private homes—our typical customers.
+Fusion Bowling hand-picks components that are most appropriate for private homes—our typical customers.
 The list below isn't exhaustive, but offers some highlights.
 We try to select products that are both user-friendly and have the highest level of reliability.
 This approach results in the best bowling alleys on the planet.

 Even though we specialize in projects in private residences, our lanes are Brunswick Anvilane™—the same extremely tough, high-performance, product you'll find in modern commercial bowling centers.
 We use a diamond embedded German-made circular saw blade (several hundred dollars apiece!) to cut this tough material, and leave it with a smooth edge.
-We use a machinist's fast-bubble level to get the cross-lane tolerance to between 20 and 40 thousandths of an inch!

 The pinsetter is the #1 most important part of any bowling alley.
 Unlike public bowling centers, our homeowner customers don't have a mechanic on staff, so pinsetter reliability is a huge factor.
 Brunswick's StringPin and GS-X™ models are the highest rated, most reliable machines in the bowling industry in their respective categories.
 We do NOT sell refurbished pinsetters or cheap, inferior knock-offs.

 Our under-lane structure is built using Trus Joist® TJI® joists from Weyerhaeuser.
 These engineered products are straighter and stronger than the traditional dimension lumber often used in the industry.
+We use an extremely precise bridge level to get the joists to within 20,000ths of an inch tolerance.

 We use a variety of professional monitor mounting brackets from Peerless and others, depending on the specific requirements of each unique bowling room: ceiling mounts, wall mounts, truss system, tilting, rotating, etc—the best product for whatever the situation calls for.